Back to Top

 Persistence + Graduation Rates

-Loyola has consistently first-year retention rates averaging 81% for the past 5 cohorts of entering first-year students, with four-year and six-year graduation rates of at least 50% and 55%, respectively, in each of the past 5 academic years for which official data is available, as shown below.
+Loyola has consistently first-year retention rates averaging 78% for the past 5 cohorts of entering first-year students, with four-year and six-year graduation rates averaging 52% and 64% respectively in each of the past 5 academic years for which official data is available, as shown below.

 These tables exclude JD law students and students enrolled in LIM extension-site degree programs.
 "On-time" graduation is defined as completion within the expected number of years-to-completion for graduates in a student's specific degree program (expected time-to-completion varies from 1 to 4 years).